 Ash Cave Fire Tower

 Built in 1943, Hocking Hills’ fire tower is part of the National Historic Lookout Register.
 This 80-foot tower stands at an elevation of about 1,000 feet.
 It’s been recently restored, and climbers may very, very carefully ascend the steps six people at a time.
 The fire tower is a nice attraction when the winds are calm, and it provides a sweeping bird's eye view over the canopy of trees.
 The tower is especially charming in the autumn months when the fall foliage is at its peak, so don't forget to pack your camera in the motorhome.

 John Glenn Observatory

 The Ohio/West Virginia border area, including Hocking Hills State Park, is a good place for skywatching.
-Elevations are high and light pollution is minimal.
-This Observatory is one of the Park’s newer attractions.
+Elevations are high and light pollution is minimal due to the park's secluded location.
+The John Glenn Observatory is one of the park’s newer attractions, so facilities are top-notch.
 During the day, visitors may study the position of the sun.
 At night, most of the Solar System’s planets are clearly visible with telescopes, and distant stars look much closer.

 After you park the Airstream at your campground, you and your family can enjoy an array of park tours and guided hikes.
 A number of private or park-affiliated vendors sponsor a variety of different activities.
 Airplane and horseback park tours are quite popular amongst visitors, and the Hocking Valley Scenic Railway also runs through the park.
 Vintage locomotives run along the old Chesapeake & Ohio (C & O) track.
 Finally, there is a good reason Hocking Hills is known as the Canopy Tour Capital of the Midwest.
 An outdoor zipline facilitates a traditional canopy tour, NightFlight, and a (gulp) SuperZip tour.